ricardoribas/bash-commands/README.md

 9 - `request-volume-expansion`: Increase the size of EC2 instances.
 It requires the local machine to have the AWS credentials.
 Fore more info check the [docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 10 - `clone-git-projects`: Clone several github repositories at once

+11 - `remove-all-docker-images`: Remove all docker images locally.
+Bear in mind that is a pretty destructive action.